 - HLA antibody testing

-For example, a variety of conferences are available, including Transplant Grand Rounds, transplantation core curriculum, journal clubs, hematology core and clinical conferences and hematology visiting faculty dinners.
-Fellows are expected to present one transplantation Grand Rounds talk on their research or an interesting blood and marrow transplant topic.
+For example, a variety of conferences are available, including Transplant Grand Rounds, transplantation core curriculum, journal clubs, hematology core and clinical conferences, and hematology visiting faculty dinners.
+Fellows are expected to present one Transplant Grand Rounds talk on their research or an interesting blood and marrow transplant topic.

 Your research opportunities at Mayo Clinic are outstanding.
-You are encouraged to participate in research projects with the consulting staff which include opportunities for clinical studies and laboratory-based projects.
+You are encouraged to participate in research projects with the consulting staff, which include opportunities for clinical studies and laboratory-based projects.

-You will have the opportunity to teach Mayo Medical School students and visiting students from other national and international medical schools through bedside instruction and formal didactic lectures.
+You have the opportunity to teach Mayo Medical School students and visiting students from other national and international medical schools through bedside instruction and formal didactic lectures.

 To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Blood and Marrow Transplant Fellowship.
 You are formally evaluated by your supervising faculty member following the completion of each clinical rotation, and you then meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to ensure your educational goals are being met.